 Requirements.
 All outdoor lighting fixtures (luminaires) shall be installed in conformance with this Regulation and with the Town of Taghkanic Sign Regulations, as applicable.

 Maximum Lamp Wattage and Required Luminaire or Lamp Shielding.
-All lighting installations shall be designed and installed to be fully shielded (full cutoff) so that the lamp itself or the lamp image is not directed outside the property perimeter.
-Except for the exemptions listed in Section 60-M.3. below, all lighting fixtures shall have a maximum output of 3,750 lumens per lamp for commercial lighting and 1,600 lumens per lamp for residential lighting.
-In residential areas, lights shall be shielded.
-In commercial areas, lights shall be designed so they do not cause glare onto residential uses and do not illuminate off-site areas (except adjoining commercial uses) including roads.
+All lighting shall be designed and installed to be dark sky compliant, except for the exemptions listed in Section 60-M.3. below.

 Exemptions.
 Lighting that is exempt from these regulations shall include the following: